Paul Wall: Swishahouse (1998–2005)

 Wall attended Jersey Village High School and studied mass communications at the University of Houston for three years.
 Wall's first music exposure came as a street team member on the Northwest side of Houston, promoting southern labels like Cash Money and No Limit Records.

 After proposing to do promotions for Michael "5000" Watts' company Swishahouse, Chamillionaire and Paul Wall came to 97.9 The Box (KBXX), Watts' radio station.
 Paul and Chamillionaire convinced Watts to let them rap on his radio show and put the verses on one of his mixtapes.
 That mixtape was titled Choppin Em Up Part 2, which was released in mid-1999.
 The freestyle became so popular locally that Chamillionaire and Paul Wall became regular staples on Houston's mixtape circuit, appeared on several of Watts' mixtapes and became permanent members of Swishahouse.

 After fellow member Slim Thug left the label, Chamillionaire and Paul Wall followed suit and the two started their own group known as The Color Changin' Click (named after Chamillionaire's chameleon persona).
 Each successive mixtape released by The Color Changin' Click led to more business opportunities; the most notable of which was a contract to do a full album for Paid in Full Records.
 A one-album contract was negotiated between the Color Changin' Click and Paid in Full's label head, DJ Madd Hatta from 97.9 The Box, and the CCC's first album, Get Ya Mind Correct, would go on to sell over 200,000 copies.

 On November 19, 2004, Wall and his entourage allegedly attacked Chamillionaire's younger brother, Rasaq Seriki, at a nightclub.
 Chamillionaire expressed his disappointment in Paul Wall, arguing that they all used to be family and that these events should not have happened.
 Before the entire incident between Paul Wall and Rasaq they were all part of the group called "The Color Changin' Click" which now has become fragmented.
 Chamillionaire released a diss track with Rasaq titled "Go Head".
 The dispute with Chamillionaire ended by 2010, when the pair reunited for a full tour.

-Wall is also an accomplished and proficient mixtape and party DJ, known for producing mixtapes in the now well-known chopped and screwed style, which was invented by DJ Screw.
+Wall is also a mixtape artist and party DJ, known for producing mixtapes in the now well-known chopped and screwed style, which was invented by DJ Screw.

 In 2004, Wall returned to Swishahouse and appeared on Mike Jones' first commercially distributed single, "Still Tippin'".